upslopeio/ibm-cloud-garage-training/xp/pair-programming.md

 It's builtin to the process.

-## What can you pair on?
+### What can you pair on?

+Everything!
+Choose the right technique.

-Infrastructure-as-code & Devops / pipeline setup:
+Infrastructure-as-code / devops / pipeline setup can all be done in pairs.

-- driving school
-- chess timers
-- ensemble programming

 ## Ensemble Programming